BioinfoUNIBA/REDItools/README.md

 Script time --&gt; END: 06/02/2013 20:45:13</pre>
 </div>
 <p>In this case we are requiring to extract RNA and DNA positions with a minimal coverage of 10 for DNA and 1 for RNA, a minimum quality score of 25 for both,
 a minimum mapping quality of 20 for both.
-Please consider that quality scores in DNA are in Sanger format, so 33 is used as offset to calculate the phred score per site genomic.
-On the contrary, quality scores for RNA reads are in the Illumina 1.3+ format and, thus, the value 64 has to be used through the option -Q.
 Since RNA reads are strand oriented and the second read of the pair maintains the RNA orientation, we ask REDItoolDnaRna.py to infer the strand by -s 2 (second in pair good for orientation), and assign to each position the overrepresented strand (-g 1 option).
 In addition, we remove first 6 nucleotides from each read (-a 6-0) and require sites supported by at least 2 variant bases (-v 2) without taking into account the frequency of variation in both RNA (-n 0.0) and DNA (-N 0.0).
 Finally, we exclude positions not supported by DNA-Seq reads (-V).